Cimon (robot): Demonstration videos

 Cimon has two demonstration videos on the European Space Agency’s youtube channel.
 The older video was posted on November 30, 2018.
 It featured a seven-minute-long demonstration of Cimon’s capabilities.

 During the demonstration, Cimon told Alexander Gerst, the astronaut controlling Cimon, to “Be nice please.”
 Later on, while Gerst was talking about Cimon, Cimon asked “Don’t you like it here with me?” and told Gerst “Don’t be so mean please.”

 The newer video was posted on April 18, 2020, and was a more edited four-minute demonstration of Cimon’s capabilities.
 Unlike the first video, this one had music and the showcases of each of Cimon’s features were much shorter.

 CIMON-1

 CIMON-1 is the first version of Cimon to go into space.
-The German Aerospace Center, Airbus, IBM, and the Ludwig Maximilian University Hospital started working on CIMON-1 in August 2016.
+The German Aerospace Center, Airbus, IBM, and LMU Hospital started working on CIMON-1 in August 2016.
 CIMON-1 was launched into space and sent to the International Space Station on June 29, 2018, via a SpaceX Falcon 9 rocket.
 CIMON-1 left the International Space Station to return to Earth on August 27, 2019.